Types of Leased Lines – Your Options Explained

 This type of leased line especially is becoming more and more popular in the UK as it facilitates a more modern way of working.
 Greater upload speeds – which are a common feature of site-to-network leased lines – mean that businesses are able to make the most of VoIP for collaboration and communication, and cloud computing for improved security and data transfer, for example.

 These internet line connections use fibre optic cables to deliver their service.
 Providers often sell Ethernet First Mils Line EFM’s as a standard leased line .
-They are more restrictive as have a max speed of around 20Mb if you’re lucky.
+They are more restrictive & have a maximum speed of around 20Mb.
 EFM’s are fast becoming a legacy service like many dsl leased lines.

 Choosing a Leased Line

 The best way to choose a leased line service is by first understanding your business needs.
-Talk to the experts by giving us a call on 01923 594060.
 If you are looking for a reliable internet connection for your business you need a leased line quote.
 However, if you have multiple sites and need them all connected have a look at network options with an MPLS or WAN.